 Who We Are

-Tether's End is an online literary magazine dedicated to publishing prose, poetry, creative non-fiction and art + photography, with a particular interest in literary fiction and the short story.
-We are passionate about uplifting new and established writers from all backgrounds, and those from the North of England.
-Send us your voice-driven, unforgettable work; your stories that get under our skin.
-Visit our submissions page for more guidelines or read our masthead to find out more about what we're looking for.
+Tether's End is an online literary magazine dedicated to publishing prose, poetry, creative non-fiction and art + photography.
+We want to uplift new and established writers from all backgrounds.
+Send us your voice-driven, unforgettable work; your stories that get under our skin - visit our submissions page for more guidelines or read our masthead to find out more about what we're looking for.

 A magazine solely for those at the end of their tether?
 We're a-frayed knot, though we may be at the end of ours...

 Our name comes from a handwritten sign which hangs over a small corner of a bungalow garage in East Yorkshire.
 We want to see writing as eclectic as its contents.

 The end of one's tether (chiefly British, informal): a state in which one is not able to deal with a problem, difficult situation, etc., any longer.
 "I'm at the end of my tether."

 Lydia is a writer and Creative Writing PhD student based in East Yorkshire.
 Her work has appeared in Door Is A Jar, The Abandoned Playground, and FEED.

 Short stories and literary fiction are her area.
 Her favourite writers include Sara Baume and Ali Smith, and favourite poets include Caroline Bird and Hera Lindsay Bird.